tiimgreen/github-cheat-sheet/README.md

 https://github.com/rails/rails/compare/master@{1.day.ago}...master
 https://github.com/rails/rails/compare/master@{2014-10-04}...master
 ```
-which allows you to see the difference on the master branch up to one day ago.
+which allows you to see the difference on the master branch up a set time ago or a specified date.

 ## Line Highlighting in Repos